pechasssmaxx/polymarket-arbitrage-bot/README.md

 # Polymarket Moonbag Scanner

 An arbitrage bot for Polymarket multi-outcome (NegRisk) markets.
-It scans order books in real-time, identifies profitable opportunities, and sends alerts via Telegram.
+It scans order books in real-time, identifies profitable opportunities, and sends alerts via Telegram...

 ---